Plug-and-Blend: A Framework for Controllable Story Generation with Blended Control Codes: The Plug-and-Blend Framework

 \subsection{Planner}

 The human user provides a high-level control sketch of the story, consisting of the number of sentences, $N$, a set of topics, $C$, and a range of lines to which to apply the topic, $r:=(s,e)$ where $s \leq e$.
-Ranges can overlap such that multiple topics can be applied to the same lines of the story.